 Back to Manta.
 While the indoor seating area looked appealing, we couldn’t give up on watching and listening to the waves while we had our amazingly delicious and fancy food.

 The first thing they’ll bring you is something they call ‘A SNACK,’ and it’s complimentary.
 If you’re Mexican, then you probably know what it is.
 It’s a creamy avocado puree, and jalapeño dotted crispy rice cracker.
 Yes, you heard it right, my friends, this snack is real.
 How come none of the Mexican restaurants in SoCal make this ‘SNACK’?

 I asked for a second’ SNACK,’ (and would’ve gone for a third, if I hadn’t felt so embarrassed – I didn’t, though).
 The staff is fantastic — they don’t judge.
 I’d say go for it and ask for more ‘SNACKS.’
 I repeat: they’re complimentary! 🙂

 Our dinners at Manta made it to my list of best dining experiences of my life.
 And I’m already planning a trip to Mexico City, just to eat at Pujol every day, three times a day.

-How to get there: Fly to Los Cabos airport and rent a car (much cheaper than shuttles).
-It takes 30-50 minutes from the airport to the hotel, or longer if you’re like me and have a skill of missing the exits.
+How to get there: Fly to Los Cabos airport and rent a car (much cheaper than a shuttle).
+It takes 30-50 minutes from the airport to the hotel, (longer if you’re like me and have the skill of missing exits).
 The exits and turns on that road are very confusing, so I recommend being extra careful.

 Final words: Leave your kiddos at home before going for a fancy vacay at The Cape Hotel.
 There are hundreds of other hotels that your kids will enjoy more, and let The Cape stay hip, chic, and Instagrammable for the grown-ups.